-Since 2013, the midcoast has been her beloved home.
-Like many, she visited seasonally before moving here year-around.
-Maine's endless forests, rocky shores, and ubiquitous waterbodies are her most treasured places and inspiration.
+Maine's endless forests, rocky shores, and ubiquitous water bodies are my most treasured places and inspiration.

-Her wish is to present the viewer with an image they may connect with and translate into their own personal story; ideally an interesting and unique aesthetic experience.
+I present the viewer with an image they may connect with, and translate into their own personal story; ideally an interesting and unique aesthetic experience.

-Leecia holds a B.S. in Wildlife Ecology and Conservation from the University of Florida.
+Price holds a B.S. in Wildlife Ecology and Conservation from the University of Florida.
 She worked in information technology and environmental conservation until beginning to paint full-time in 2005.
 Now her concern for and curiosity of the natural world are expressed largely through her artwork.
+She continues her education with accomplished artists in oil and encaustic painting.

-Leecia lives in Camden, Maine with her husband, fluffy dog, fluffy cat, honey bees, pollinator plants, and vegetable gardens.
+Since 2013, Camden has been her year-around home with her husband, dog, cat, honey bees, pollinator plants, and vegetable gardens.

 1 Public Landing, Camden, Maine